uwspstar/From-Zero-to-Hero/System-Design/Basic/HTTP Response Code Categories.md

   - **500 Internal Server Error**: The server encountered an unexpected condition.
   - **502 Bad Gateway**: The server received an invalid response from an upstream server.
   - **503 Service Unavailable**: The server is temporarily unable to handle the request due to maintenance or overload.

----

-### **Tips for Understanding HTTP Status Codes**
-1. **First Digit**: The first digit of the status code indicates the category.
-   - 1xx: Informational
-   - 2xx: Success
-   - 3xx: Redirection
-   - 4xx: Client Error
-   - 5xx: Server Error
-2. **Common Codes**: Familiarize yourself with frequently encountered codes (e.g., 200, 404, 500).
-3. **Debugging**: Use response codes to identify the source of issues in client-server interactions.
-4. **API Design**: When designing APIs, use appropriate status codes to make your API more intuitive and robust.

-Let me know if you'd like a detailed example or more explanation!